August 26th 2021

-Closing costs are any of the one-time purchases that buyers need to pay to finalize the purchase process of a home.
-Depending on the municipality in question, the type of structure being purchased, additional legal documents, and a host of other factors, the buyer (and in some cases the seller) incurs additional fees that must be paid to “close” the deal.
+Closing costs are any of the one-time fees that buyers need to pay to finalize the purchase process of a home.
+Depending on their municipality, the type of structure being purchased, additional legal documents, and a host of other factors, the buyer (and in some cases the seller) incurs additional fees that must be paid to “close” the deal.

-Given the skyrocketing prices across the province, potential buyers must take the time to incorporate all the additional costs into their budget to avoid jeopardizing the finalization of a deal.
+Given the skyrocketing home prices across the province, potential buyers must take the time to incorporate all these additional costs into their budget to avoid jeopardizing the finalization of a deal.

 When buying a home in Ontario, calculating the closing costs is an integral part of the purchasing process that many buyers forget to include in their calculations.
-A general rule of thumb is to add 3-4% of the purchase price to your budget to ensure that your budget covers all requisite ancillary fees.
+A general rule of thumb is to add 3-4% of the purchase price to your budget to ensure that you’re covering all requisite ancillary fees.

 To make the calculation process easier, many financial institutions and real estate firms now offer a closing cost calculator that incorporates all of the factors specific to your purchase location.
 Below is a list of both the requisite and potential closing costs that you’ll need to pay to close the deal on your new home.

-When it comes to calculating your total real estate closing costs in the province of Ontario, there are a few major components that you are obligated to pay:
+When it comes to calculating your total real estate closing costs in the province of Ontario, there are a few major fees that you’re obligated to pay:

-Legal Fees — Real estate lawyers are a requisite part of finalizing any home purchase in Ontario.
-The exact cost of these lawyers and legal fees will vary depending on the nature of the firm and any additional documents necessary during the transaction.
+Legal fees - Real estate lawyers are a requisite part of finalizing any home purchase in Ontario.
+The exact cost of these lawyers and real estate fees will vary depending on the nature of the firm and any additional documents necessary during the transaction.
 Government registration fees, drafting a buyer’s statement of adjustments, and facilitating the transfer of other documents are some of the actions your lawyer will conduct that contribute to your overall legal fees.

-Property Insurance — To officially close a home or condominium sale, property insurance needs to be in place prior to finalization.
-While this is not exclusively a single-payment cost explicitly associated with closing, it needs to be accounted for when calculating your closing costs.
+Property insurance - To officially close a home sale, property insurance needs to be in place prior to finalization.
+While this is not a single-payment cost explicitly associated with closing, it needs to be accounted for when calculating your closing costs.

-The remaining contribution to your closing costs is determined by the specific home or strata that you are looking to purchase.
-Depending on the property in question, you may need to account for some of the following fees.
+The remaining contribution to your closing costs is determined by the specific home or strata that you’re looking to purchase.
+Depending on the property in question, you may need to account for some of the following fees:

-Provincial Sales Tax on Mortgage Default Insurance — For those buyers who are unable to meet the typical 20% down payment benchmark, mortgage default insurance allows people to secure funding.
+Provincial sales tax on mortgage default insurance - For buyers who are unable to meet the typical 20% down payment benchmark, mortgage default insurance allows people to secure funding.
 Many provinces, including Ontario, require that you pay the provincial sales tax on the insurance.

-Condominium/ Strata Fees — Estoppel certificates fees are a requisite expense when purchasing a unit within a condominium or other multi-tenant building.
+Condominium/strata fees - Estoppel certificate fees are a requisite expense when purchasing a unit within a condo or other multi-tenant building.
 These certificates are essentially a legal agreement between you and the condo board that outlines rules and infractions relevant to living in the building.

-Sales Tax on New Builds — If the home you intend to purchase is newly constructed, you will need to pay a sales tax on the final sales price and other closing costs.
+Sales tax on new builds - If the home you intend to purchase is newly constructed, you’ll need to pay a sales tax on the final price and other closing costs.
 In Ontario, this closing fee falls under the Harmonized Sales Tax category.

-If you’re still asking yourself, “how much are closing costs in Ontario?” or are concerned that you may not have the finances necessary to complete, there are still some courses of action you can take.
-If you are a first-time buyer, the Canadian Mortgage and Housing Corporation offers an incentive that can reduce the financial burden of purchasing your first property.
-Expert financial firms can also help walk you through the buying process to ensure that you have taken advantage of all available resources.
+If you’re still asking yourself, “how much are closing costs in Ontario?” or are concerned that you may not have the financial means necessary to complete, there are still some options for you.
+If you’re a first-time buyer, the Canadian Mortgage and Housing Corporation offers an incentive that can reduce the financial burden of purchasing your first property.
+Expert financial firms can also help walk you through the buying process to ensure that you’ve taken advantage of all available resources.